AndreiMisiukevich/HotReload/README.md

 ```

 ## Android Emulator
-In case your `observer.exe` detects `xaml` changes but doesn't update in the emulator, you may need to forward the port to your `127.0.0.1`:
+In case `VS Extension` detects `xaml` changes but doesn't update in the emulator, you may need to forward the port to your `127.0.0.1`:

 - Update your Application code to listen to the emulator `127.0.0.1`
 ```csharp